List of The Stand characters: Glen Bateman

 An associate professor of sociology who went into retirement some years before the superflu hit, Glendon Pequod "Glen" Bateman met Stu Redman near his home in Woodsville, New Hampshire.
 A senior citizen with arthritis, Bateman often serves as a mentor figure to the younger Redman.
 Bateman also experiences dreams of Mother Abagail and joins Redman, Frannie Goldsmith, and Harold Lauder on their journey to meet Mother Abagail (and to satisfy a sociological curiosity as to how humanity will rebuild itself).

-Bateman becomes part of the reform committee in Boulder and is later one of the four men who Mother Abigail proclaims must meet Flagg in Las Vegas.
+Bateman becomes part of the reform committee in Boulder and is later one of the four men who Mother Abagail proclaims must meet Flagg in Las Vegas.
 When Redman is seriously injured on the journey, Bateman is saddened to leave him behind.
 Bateman, along with Larry Underwood and Ralph Brentner, travels to Las Vegas where he is detained by Flagg's forces.
 Flagg offers Bateman his freedom on the provision that he "get down on [his] knees and beg for it."
 Bateman refuses, laughing at Flagg for being so transparent, leading Flagg to order Lloyd Henreid to execute Bateman.
 "It’s all right, Mr. Henreid", Bateman says as he dies, "you don’t know any better."

 In the 1994 miniseries, Bateman was portrayed by Ray Walston.
 In the 2020 miniseries, he was portrayed by Greg Kinnear.

 Ralph Brentner

-Ralph Brentner, an amiable Midwest farmer and United States Army veteran, meets Nick Andros and Tom Cullen as their paths cross on a highway between Oklahoma and Nebraska; together they form the first party to find Mother Abagail.
+Ralph Brentner, an amiable Midwest farmer and United States Army veteran, meets Nick Andros and Tom Cullen as their paths cross on a highway in Kansas; together they form the first party to find Mother Abagail.
 Despite a lack of formal education, Brentner possesses a great deal of common sense and is very skilled with tools and machines; he uses a powerful radio transmitter to contact other groups of survivors across the country.
 Brentner is elected to the first Free Zone Committee - a position he accepts with reluctance - and typically serves as Andros' "voice", reading his notes to the others during committee meetings.

 Brentner survives Lauder's assassination attempt, losing the third and fourth fingers on his left hand, and is chosen as one of the four people to stand against Flagg.
 Along with Stu Redman, Glen Bateman and Larry Underwood, Brentner travels to Las Vegas and is instrumental in convincing Underwood to leave Redman behind after he breaks his leg.
 The three are captured by Flagg, who plans an execution by dismemberment in front of the Golden Nugget Hotel in downtown Las Vegas.
 Brentner is the first to notice the "Hand of God" as it descends from the sky to detonate the Trashcan Man's nuclear weapon, killing everyone present.

 In the 1994 miniseries, Brentner was portrayed by Peter Van Norden.
 A female version of the character, named Ray Brentner, was portrayed by Irene Bedard in the 2020 miniseries.